JSpeedie/cmp-tree/README.md

       -qr`, I knew there was some optimizing to be done.
 However, since I wrote my own file comparison function that uses `memcmp()` (or some equivalent), my program has been faster than `diff -qr` by a modest margin.
+It would be nice to see some graphs that show the progress trend of my speed of all my implementations.
-4. Add support for files of all formats in Rust version
+4. Add support for files of all formats in Rust version?
-    * Currently the Rust implementation (and all the other implementations for that sake) only support directory trees comprised solely of directories and normal files.
-Pipes, links, and other forms of files that appear on Linux (the only OS I intend for this project to support) have no support yet.
-This, and the lack of a substantial testing suite are what prevent me from using `cmp-tree` for important tasks.
-        * The Rust implementation of `cmp-tree` currently supports regular files, directories, and soft links.
+    * Currently the Rust implementation supports directory trees comprised solely of regular files, directories and soft links.
+Pipes, character devices, sockets, and other forms of files that appear on Linux (the only OS I intend for this project to support) have no support yet.
+I still have to decide if `cmp-tree` needs to support more than regular files, directories, and soft links, but maybe it should.
+5. Optimize the Rust implementation further!
+    * I'd love to make the primary implementation even faster!
+Right now I'm not sure what I could do to speed up the program further but I'm sure down the road I'll remember optimizations I currently can't recall or I'll learn about new ways to profile, or new methods for optimization.